VisualNeuroscience-UH/CxSystem/README.md

 software is distributed under the terms of the GNU General Public License, Copyright 2017 Vafa Andalibi, Henri Hokkanen and Simo Vanni.

+To access the documentation of the CxSystem, please check out the [readthedocs page](http://cxsystem.readthedocs.io/en/master/) of the project.
 <br></br>
 <br></br>